mitchelljustin/pragmatic-lightning/index.md

 # Building the App

 In this guide we're going to build a NodeJS + ExpressJS example web app which sells weather reports for Lightning micropayments called Rain Report.

+**Note**: Building a real Weather API is out of scope for this guide.
+The app will return hardcoded reports.

 ## Create web app